 Those who we are discipling need teaching and direction.
 Those who are hurting need love and compassion.
 Those who are lost need the path to our Lord, Christ.
 Those who are in despair need to be given a picture of hope.
 And wouldn’t you know it! – the children of God; those redeemed by Jesus Christ; we are responsible always for giving our lives, hearts, love, compassion, truth, hope, peace, joy – to the world.
 Even when we ourselves are in need!

 I want to be like Him!
 So … I too will keep going; keep pressing; keep loving; keep listening.
-I do have to readjust some things – I couldn’t travel to Africa for several months; I cannot drive; I have to keep my stress down – but it doesn’t mean that I cannot show love and be a missionary right where I am.
+I do have to readjust some things – I have to travel to Africa for shorter periods; I cannot drive; I have to keep my stress down – but it doesn’t mean that I cannot show love and be a missionary right where I am.
 Inviting my neighbors into my home; speaking words of grace to the cashier; showing love in ways that speak to my mother and my sister in our family’s great grief.

 His disciples came and took away the body and buried it; and they went and reported to Jesus.
 Now when Jesus heard about John, He withdrew from there in a boat to a secluded place by Himself; and when the people heard of this, they followed Him on foot from the cities.
 When He went ashore, He saw a large crowd, and felt compassion for them and healed their sick.
 Matthew 14: 12- 14